|

 with the

-iDEN network (do you recall the text message delay issue?), will they
+iDEN network (do you recall the text message delay issue?), the

 move back to CDMA to gain capacity and access to better